joshfrench/om-wiki-fork/Documentation.md

 Not called on the first render, will be called on all subsequent renders.
 This is a good place to detect and act on state transitions.

+`next-props` is the next application state associated with this component. `next-state` is the next component local state, it is always a map.

 ### IDidUpdate

 ```clj